What is Push to-Talk over Cellular, and How Does It Work?

 What is Push to Talk over Cellular?

-The concept of Push-to-Talk over Cellular (PoC) was introduced by Nextel in 1987 as an alternative to two-way radios.
-Nextel revolutionized business communication when it started to pass small voice packets from radios across their iDEN network.
-Nextel's iDEN network offered a then unique push-to-talk "walkie-talkie" feature in addition to direct-dialed voice calls.
-At its peak, in 2005 Nextel had over twenty million subscribers in the United States and served 198 of the top 200 markets.
-Nextel was acquired by Sprint, and in 2013 Sprint decommissioned the Nextel iDEN network so they could use those frequencies for LTE coverage.
+The concept of Push-to-Talk over Cellular was introduced by Nextel in 1987 as an alternative to two-way radios.
+Nextel revolutionized business communication when it started to pass small voice packets across their iDEN network.
+Prior to PoC, business communication was dominated by two-way radios on peer-to-peer and local radio networks.
+Nextel was acquired by Sprint, and in 2013 Sprint decommissioned the Nextel iDEN network.

+Today, PoC provides the best of both narrowband digital radios and broadband 4G/LTE networks.
 PoC radios support the advanced features of Digital Mobile Radios (DMR), including messaging, instant group calling, GPS location tracking, and emergency notifications.
-Combining this functionality with LTE cellular networks provides the bandwidth required for modern data, photo, and video applications, along with nationwide LTE coverage.
+Combining this functionality with Wi-Fi and 4G/LTE cellular networks provides the the national coverage area and bandwidth required for modern data and video applications.

-PoC network services are hosted in the cloud.
-The cloud services are located on privately hosted servers owned and operated by the PoC platform.
-Gateway routers provide connectivity between the LTE network and the PoC server.
-Dispatch Applications (used for group calling and GPS location tracking) and the Management Application (used to configure customer accounts) are connected to the PoC cloud server through the internet.
+PoC network services are typically hosted on the cloud using PoC controllers (network appliances) that are operated by a PoC platform service provider.
+PoC controllers can also be privately owned and operated by the customer.
+Gateway routers provide connectivity between the 4G/LTE network and the cloud hosted PoC controller.
+Dispatch Applications and the Management Application (used to configure customer accounts) are connected to the PoC cloud server through the internet.

 PoC Group Calling

-They are rugged with IP ratings (up to IP68) for water submersion and dust resistance and MIL-STD 810G compliant for shock and vibration and feature digital noise suppression and high-volume speakers for excellent voice quality in loud environments.
+They are rugged with IP ratings for water submersion and dust resistance and MIL-STD 810G compliant for shock and vibration, and feature digital noise suppression and high-volume speakers for excellent voice quality in loud environments.
 They also feature powerful Lithium-Ion Polymer batteries for guaranteed operation over long shifts.

-Hytera PoC radios, bodycams, and smartphones are feature-rich with high-resolution LCD displays, prominent PTT buttons, built-in GPS for dispatch applications, Bluetooth, and cameras for video conferencing and sending images.
+Hytera PoC devices are feature rich with high-resolution LCD displays, prominent PTT buttons, built-in GPS for dispatch applications, Bluetooth, and cameras for video conferencing and sending images.